CI/CD pipelines (FREE)

 Pipelines can be manually executed, with predefined or manually-specified variables.

-You might do this if the results of a pipeline (for example, a code build) are required outside the normal operation of the pipeline.
+You might do this if the results of a pipeline (for example, a code build) are required outside the standard operation of the pipeline.

 To execute a pipeline manually: